Helmet of Fieramosca

 Helmet of Fieramosca (it:l’Elmo di Fieramosca) is the monumental work in bronze created by the sculptor and painter Arturo Casanova for the city of Capua and installed in Piazza Umberto I.

-The work is a gigantic helmet of bronze and steel that the exceptional nature of applied also through the peculiar inclination of 16 ° of the 'axis relative to the support surface and is composed of about 150 bronze plates welded together, reaching measures 9 m in height and 6 m in diameter and with a weight of about 15 tons.
+The work is a massive helmet made of bronze and steel, notable for its striking 16° tilt relative to its base.
+It is composed of approximately 150 welded bronze plates and measures 9 meters in height, 6 meters in diameter, and weighs around 15 tons.

-Before being installed in Piazza Umberto I in the city of Capua his helmet has been exhibited at the Venice Biennale 54.Padiglione Italy.
-Year 2011 curated by Vittorio Sgarbi.
+Before its installation in Capua, the helmet was exhibited at the 54th Venice Biennale in 2011, as part of the Italy Pavilion (Padiglione Italia), curated by Vittorio Sgarbi.

 History

 Designed by the artist as a great functional sculpture, the monumental work is opened, therefore, the architecture used to be inhabited and lived.
 Not a protective helmet so, but the helmet that becomes a "home thinking".
 The largest facility dedicated to the leader capuano Ettore Fieramosca has a height of nine meters, a diameter of six and a weight of 15 tons and will be the place of reception, a physical and virtual space of the city of Capua, a window on the world, but especially local icon.
 The helmet itself as a kind of urban-scale structure, the only example in Italy, whose artistic value is combined with the info-point function for tourists and usable inside.
 But Fieramosca Infopoint Monument is also and above all a monumental work in a new context, which is the architectural and urban Cosmo16, a multipurpose space to serve the city and the traveler.
 In this urban space helmet it stands as a thoughtful sentinel to defend the territory.
 Piazza Umberto I becomes an area of services capable of hosting a multi-storey car park which offers, for its strategic position and the geometry of space, to serve as a support of the complex knot of collective public activities, trade and services included in the walls of the nearby historic town.
 The vast space of about 6,000 square meters will house, therefore, a two-level underground parking for a total of about 250 cars.
 The initiative is not missed the support of CIRA, the Italian Aerospace Research Centre, capuana excellence in the technology sector, which has given its contribution by sharing innovative path linked to the event.